2016-2017 GRADUATE STUDIES CATALOG

 Grades leading to academic warning, probation, or dismissal apply to one 3-credit-hour course or three 1-credit-hour professional seminars.
 A grade of C, F, WF, or ZF in a 6-credit-hour internship, project, or thesis is equal to two grades of C or F for academic warning, probation, and dismissal purposes.
 Once a student graduates, no further grade changes are allowed on the enrollment record.

 A grade of I in a course needed for graduation must be officially changed to an appropriate grade prior to the due date for grades for the term the student has petitioned to graduate.
 Students are responsible for ensuring that all grades of I have been changed prior to graduation.
-Students with two or more grades of I will generally not be allowed to enroll in additional coursework until the grades of I are resolved.
+Students with two or more grades of I should not enroll in additional coursework until the grades of I are resolved.
 After one calendar year has passed, the grade of I (Incomplete) will become a ZF.
-Students participating in military education programs, and in some corporate sponsored tuition plans, may have other deadlines or "I" grade stipulations that impact their enrollment and/or tuition reimbursement.
+The ZF grade is treated the same as an F or NC for all cases involving GPA, academic warning, probation, and dismissal.
+Students participating in military education programs, and in some corporate sponsored tuition plans, may have other deadlines or I grade stipulations that impact their enrollment and/or tuition reimbursement.
 These students are responsible for compliance with these third-party requirements.
 Once a student graduates, no further grade changes are allowed on the enrollment record.